DanielAnthonyMaciel03/texas-airbnb-analysis/README.md

 Entire homes/apartments dominate the market (79-87% of listings across all cities) and consistently outperform other room types in pricing power, except in Austin where hotel rooms ($289) edge out entire homes ($213).

 **Location**
-Austin contains the single most expensive area in Texas — zip code 78730 averages $510/night, nearly $200 more than Dallas's priciest district.
+Austin contains the single most expensive area in Texas.
+Zip code 78730 averages $510/night, nearly $200 more than Dallas's priciest district.
 Fort Worth has no neighbourhoods in the statewide top 10, confirming it as the most budget-friendly option for travelers and the least competitive market for premium listings.

 **Minimum Stay Requirements**
 Listings with a 2-6 night minimum command the highest nightly rate ($247), suggesting this is the sweet spot for traveler demand.
 Price steadily declines as minimum stay increases, indicating hosts trade nightly rate for booking stability on longer stays.